celer/hopjs/README.md

 ```

-Caching works by associating a unique ID with each result returned from an API call - the trick is that the ID is calculated based upon the object that is returned as a result of calling the API call.
+Caching works by associating a unique ID with each result returned from an API call - the trick is that the ID is calculated based upon the object that is used as an input or returned as a result of calling the API call.
 Time for a quick example:

 ```javascript